Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Introduction

 As a consequence, discovering new phenomena that would display some novel features of the remaining {\sl unexamined life} of the anomalous attractive forces in charged colloids are thus certainly worth to focus on more in detail \cite{LUDWIG2020137}.
-Following this line of thought, recent experiments in 2D colloidal crystals composed of a colloid macroion lattice and a small(er) interstitial mobile ion component have uncovered yet another possible manifestation of the anomalous attraction between identical charges \cite{liu2022lattice}, that seems to depend on the coupling between electrostatic interactions and the elastic deformation energy.
 Elastic deformation effects are ubiquitous in crystalline solids \cite{Sutton} where various defects, such as dislocations, interstitials and vacancies, create elastic displacement fields that allow them to interact with long-range interactions \cite{lechner2009defect, lechner2009point, lechner2013self,eisenmann2005pair,he2013interaction}.
 These lattice Hookian elasticity-mediated forces between point-defects have been shown to be attractive, leading in the case of interstitials and vacancies to the formation of defect strings despite the purely repulsive forces between the colloidal particles \cite{lechner2009defect, lechner2009point, pertsinidis2001equilibrium, lechner2014role}.
 While the phenomenology of these lattice-mediated attractions bears some similarity to the anomalous attractions between identically charged colloids (see above), the underlying mechanism seems to be quite different and involves an additional (elastic) degree of freedom.
-Similar lattice-mediated attractions can be surmised to exist between diffusing test charges in the interstitial mobile Coulomb fluid \cite{liu2022lattice} but modified by the ubiquitous electrostatic interactions.
-This situation is superficially reminiscent of the phonon-mediated attractions between electrons in superconductor Cooper pairing \cite{bardeen1957theory}, but of course lacks its quantum basis.
-Motivated by these findings, we will attempt to formulate a simplest possible continuum model of the electrostatic-elastic coupling in a model colloidal crystal and ascertain to what extent it mimicks the behavior of other solid state systems.
+Similar lattice-mediated attractions can be surmised to exist between diffusing test charges in the interstitial mobile Coulomb fluid but modified by the ubiquitous electrostatic interactions.
+This situation is superficially reminiscent of the phonon-mediated attractions between electrons in superconductor Cooper pairing \cite{bardeen1957theory}, but of course lacks its quantum basis, { therefore could be called "thermal Cooper pairing" \cite{wu2024electrostatic}}.
+Motivated by these findings, we will attempt to formulate { the} simplest possible continuum model of the { electrostatic-elastic} coupling in a model colloidal crystal and ascertain to what extent it mimics the behavior of other solid state systems.